Finding an expert domestic violence lawyer can be difficult. RBX Law is here to help you.

 If the court does not impose a fine, the court can order restitution to the victim and payments to a battered women’s shelter.

 Like most violent crimes, a domestic violence conviction results in loss of gun rights and can result in deportation, denial of citizenship, and exclusion from the United States.

 Emergency Protective Orders

 If a person is in immediate and present danger of domestic violence, the court will immediately issue an emergency order.
 Typically, the victim requests an emergency protective order from law enforcement.
-The protective order can be contested and modified or removed at the first court date.
-However, the court usually doesn’t change an order without speaking to the victim.
+The defendant can contest the protective order at the first court date.
+However, the court usually doesn’t change a protective order without first speaking to the victim.